Plaza de Santa Ana: History

 The name derives from a monastery with the name Santa Ana that occupied the current location in the seventeenth century.
 The origins of the modern plaza go back to Joseph I, who in 1810, with urban sanitation of Madrid in mind, demolished the old Carmelite monastery and the adjoining houses.
-The plaza began to take its current appearance, which was almost completed in 1880 when buildings that obstructed the view of the Teatro Español was demolished.
+The plaza began to take its current appearance, which was almost completed in 1880 when buildings that obstructed the view of the Teatro Español were demolished.